 Her face brightened as she told me about her revelation ...
 “And, guess what!
 Nobody can hear you, but ‘cept God!”

-During the reading test today I noticed that Amy was looking around everywhere, everywhere but at her test.
+During the silent reading test today, I noticed Amy looking around the classroom everywhere... everywhere except at her test.

 Often a first grader will ask, “What’s this word?”